Stock market: Irrational behavior

 Sometimes, the market seems to react irrationally to economic or financial news, even if that news is likely to have no real effect on the fundamental value of securities itself.
 However, this market behaviour may be more apparent than real, since often such news was anticipated, and a counter reaction may occur if the news is better (or worse) than expected.
 Therefore, the stock market may be swayed in either direction by press releases, rumors, euphoria and mass panic.

-Over the short-term, stocks and other securities can be battered or bought by any number of fast market-changing events, making the stock market behavior difficult to predict.
+Over the short term, stocks and other securities can be battered or bought by any number of fast market-changing events, making the stock market behavior difficult to predict.
 Emotions can drive prices up and down, people are generally not as rational as they think, and the reasons for buying and selling are generally accepted.

 Behaviorists argue that investors often behave irrationally when making investment decisions thereby incorrectly pricing securities, which causes market inefficiencies, which, in turn, are opportunities to make money.
 However, the whole notion of EMH is that these non-rational reactions to information cancel out, leaving the prices of stocks rationally determined.

 Crashes

 A stock market crash is often defined as a sharp dip in share prices of stocks listed on the stock exchanges.
 In parallel with various economic factors, a reason for stock market crashes is also due to panic and investing public's loss of confidence.
 Often, stock market crashes end speculative economic bubbles.

 There have been famous stock market crashes that have ended in the loss of billions of dollars and wealth destruction on a massive scale.
 An increasing number of people are involved in the stock market, especially since the social security and retirement plans are being increasingly privatized and linked to stocks and bonds and other elements of the market.
-There have been a number of famous stock market crashes like the Wall Street Crash of 1929, the stock market crash of 1973–4, the Black Monday of 1987, the Dot-com bubble of 2000, and the Stock Market Crash of 2008.
+There have been a number of famous stock market crashes like the Wall Street Crash of 1929, the stock market crash of 1973–4, Black Monday of 1987, the dot-com bubble of 2000, and the 2008 financial crisis.